logphile/logphile-blog/content/blog/windows-terminal-xmen-colors/index.md

 ---

-After a fresh install recently, I took the opportunity to rebuild my terminal environment.

 X-Men was one of the first comic books I picked up.
 Who can forget that blue, yellow, and white color palette that dominated the 90s comics during Jim Lee’s iconic run.
 It was the perfect balance of bold, clean, and readable.
 Hopefully this Windows Terminal color scheme across the same way.

 ---